 San Diegans can take the Pacific Surfliner to Los Angeles and switch to board the Coast Starlight all the way up to Seattle.
 You could take advantage of the lounge at the Los Angeles train station with a long layover, only if traveling in business class.

 Solana Beach train station parking is FREE for up to 14 days.
 The trouble is that you may not be able to find a space.
 If you’ve parked overnight at Solana Beach Station, please leave a comment based on your experience.
 I usually take an Uber.

 Also, if the weather is cold outside, the station will be cold inside since it’s mostly windows.
 Do make sure that you’re on the right side of the tracks when your train comes, otherwise, you’ll miss it.

 Where to Sit in Any Class

-Of course I will.
+Of course, I will.
 I actually always look forward to my Amtrak train journeys to Santa Barbara.
-They are by far the easiest way to bypass traffic and I believe the upgrade to business class is worth the peace and quiet.
-The only time we don’t take the train is when we’re going to be heavily reliant on a car while there and can manage to drive during off-peak hours.
+Taking the train is by far the easiest way to bypass traffic and I believe the upgrade to business class is worth the peace and quiet.
+The only time we don’t take the train is when we’re going to be heavily reliant on a car while there and can manage to drive up and back during off-peak hours.